 For the Christian, forgiveness is not an option.
 We have been commanded by the Creator to forgive (Matthew 18:35; Mark 11:25).
 The key is to remember how much God has forgiven us.
-Our sin led to the Crucifixion of the Son of God, and yet God forgives all who turn to Him in faith and repentance.
+Our sin led to the crucifixion of the Son of God, yet God forgives all who turn to him in faith and repentance.
 How can we fail to forgive those who have done far less against us?

 Today’s big idea: just as Christ forgave us, we must forgive others.

 What to pray: pray for those who have treated you poorly, and ask God to help you forgive them.